-has never failed to comply with a valid curtailment notice given by First Gas under any previous Interruptible Agreement.
+has never previously failed to comply with a valid curtailment notice from First Gas.

-First Gas will notify all Shippers if it does not obtain sufficient Interruptible Load pursuant to section 10.10, together with the amount of Interruptible Load it still requires.
+First Gas will notify all Shippers if it does not obtain sufficient Interruptible Load pursuant to section 10.7, together with the amount of Interruptible Load it still requires.

-Notwithstanding any other provision of this section 10, First Gas may at its discretion publicly notify its requirement for Interruptible Load via its website or [via OATIS].
-If an End-user responds to any such notice by contacting a Shipper, that Shipper shall promptly notify First Gas.
+Notwithstanding any other provision of this section 10, First Gas may publicly notify its requirement for Interruptible Load via its website or via OATIS.
+If an End-user responds by contacting a Shipper, that Shipper shall promptly notify First Gas.
 First Gas and the Shipper will then:

 ascertain whether the End-user meets First Gas’ then current eligibility criteria and, if so, is willing to become an interruptible End-user; and